AnanyaGodse/real-time-vehicle-detection-and-directional-tracking-on-highway-traffic-using-yolov8/README.md

  #### Objectives:
  ● To detect different types of vehicles (cars, buses, trucks) in a video stream.

- ● To trackthe direction of each vehicle (up or down) using reference lines.
+ ● To track the direction of each vehicle (up or down) using reference lines.

- ● To countthevehicles moving in each direction, distinguishing between types.
+ ● To count thevehicles moving in each direction, distinguishing between types.

  ● To display the FPS (Frames Per Second) to assess real-time processing performance.

  #### Code Structure and Components:
  The project consists of two files: main.py and tracker.py.

  ● YOLO Model Loading: The YOLOv8 pre-trained model is loaded for object detection, enabling accurate and fast detection of vehicles in each frame.

  ● Mouse Position Tracking: A utility to track the mouse position over the OpenCV window for testing and debugging.

  ● Vehicle Tracking: Custom tracking logic with unique IDs for each detected vehicle using a Tracker class, which updates vehicle positions across frames.

  ● Direction Thresholds: Two horizontal lines (green and red) serve as boundaries to track whether vehicles are moving up or down.

  ● FPS Calculation: The FPS calculation displays the frame processing speed on each frame to assess system performance in real-time.